-The new food pyramid diagram provides tips for a more healthy diet such as substituting a whole grain product for a refined product, perhaps eating whole wheat bread instead of white bread.
+The food pyramid diagram provided tips for a more healthy diet such as substituting a whole grain product for a refined product, perhaps eating whole wheat bread instead of white bread.

 Adults between the ages of 19 – 50 are advised to consume 2-1/2 to 3 cups of vegetables a day and 1-1/2 to 2 cups a day of fruits, for example.

 You can explore the site, use the 2006 food pyramid picture and read more about the USDA recommendations for making healthier food choices in daily meal planning.

 The USDA in the MyPlate food diagram does recommend a daily vitamin nutritional supplement.

 Taking a high quality broad-spectrum nutritional vitamin supplement on a regular basis can ensure that your body has enough of the nutrients needed to perform and function the way it is supposed to.